spinnaker/spinnaker.github.io/reference/halyard/high-availability.md

 Currently, this feature is only for Clouddriver and Echo.

-__Important:__ Halyard only supports this functionality for a [distributed Spinnaker deployment](/setup/install/environment/#distributed-installation) configured with a [manifest-based Kubernetes provider](/setup/install/providers/kubernetes-v2/).
+__Important:__ Halyard only supports this functionality for a [distributed Spinnaker deployment](/setup/install/environment/#distributed-installation) configured with the [Kubernetes provider](/setup/install/providers/kubernetes-v2/).

 ## HA Clouddriver